arbitr-admin/arbitr_typescript/README.md

 ---

+Final Deliverable

+The final deliverable will be accepted in any form (e.g., a document, presentation, or code snippet).
+Please choose the format that best conveys your recommendations and solutions.

+Time Expectation

+This challenge is designed to take approximately 2-3 hours of focused work.
+Please manage your time accordingly and focus on quality over quantity.

+---

 ##  Problems/Feedback

 If you have any feedback or problems throughout these challenges, feel free to reach out to employment@arbitrsecurity.com